Introducing a new addition to Curo’s Blog...

 As a result Dragana has experience working on setting salary bands, employee bench-marking, financial forecasting, cost modelling, software systems implementation, external gender pay gap reporting, profit share pay out, and various other Compensation duties.
-Her focus on our blog initially will be: ‘A Beginner’s Guide to Compensation’
+Her focus on our blog initially will be: The Beginner’s Guide to Compensation.

 With her Project Management Education, past event management experience, and her Compensation history, Dragana is a great fit to Curo – now working as the Project Manager for our North American and Australian clients.

 If I’m being honest about my own start in the compensation world, what I knew about comp was fairly easy to answer – I didn’t know anything.